 Yes - staffing agencies can get business funding, and for most the core problem is the same: you pay your placed workers weekly while your clients pay net-30 or net-45.
 That single gap makes invoice factoring (often called payroll funding) and a business line of credit the options that fit best.
-The Broker Shop is a funding broker, not a lender - one short application matches you to the lenders whose guidelines you meet.
+The Broker Shop is a funding broker, not a funder - one short application matches you to the funders whose guidelines you meet.

 Why staffing agencies need funding that fits their model